 Give your sourdough a name!
 This is just for fun, but something that many people who have sourdough starters do.
 The amount of attention it gets from its feeding makes it a part of the family so it deserves a name.

 My sourdough starter’s name is Sam.
-I’d love to hear what you named yours!
+I’d love to hear what you named yours in the comment section below!

 What you need to start your sourdough starter